BrandonJChan/Brandon_Portfolio/README.md

 ## Welcome!

 On this page, I've laid out for you my favorite data science and analytics projects.
 I had a lot of fun working on these projects and I hope you have fun browsing through them.
-Through these projects, you'll learn a lot about me as I shamelessly expose my taste in music and unhealthy obsession with basketball.
+Through these projects, you'll get a taste of my data science experience and learn a little about me along the way as I shamelessly expose my taste in music and unhealthy obsession with basketball.

-If you like what you see, tell me about it!
-I'm easy to reach on [LinkedIn](https://www.linkedin.com/in/brandon-j-chan/).
+Enjoy!

 ## [Spotify Reccomendation Model](https://github.com/BrandonJChan/Spotify_Reccomendation_Model)